 Studies of Quaternary climate (e.g., climate of the past 2.5 million years) provide unique perspectives on Earth’s climate system, for example illuminating the role that greenhouse gases play in climate change.
 The Quaternary ice ages also shaped the landscape of the Midwestern U.S. This course covers methods for reconstructing and dating past environmental change, causes of natural climate change, major climate events of the Quaternary up to present-day, and their relevance for understanding current climate change.
 See a sample syllabus here.

 Paleoclimate Perspectives on Future Climate Change (Adv Topics – EARTH 451)

 This seminar explores the methods used for reconstructing past climates, and the lessons we can learn from climates of the Cenozoic.
 From the astonishing greenhouse world of the PETM, to the abrupt climate changes that characterized Quaternary glacial periods, what does Earth’s eventful climate history tell us about our future?
-See the 2015 reading list.
+See a reading list.

 Arctic Environments – Past, Present, Future (Adv Topics – EARTH 450)